Chase-Forestello/react-portfolio/README.md

-# An updated and more modern verison of my original portfolio built in React!
+# An updated and more modern verison of my [original portfolio], built in React!

 Using gh-pages dependency to deploy on GitHub.
 Having some hiccups with routing due to the nature of gh pages.